rohitjain00/rohitjain00.github.io/about.md

 layout: description
 permalink: /about/
 ---
-Hi, I am Rohit jain currently final year undergradutate at [JIIT](http://www.jiit.ac.in/) with Computer Science and Engineering as major.
+Hi, I am Rohit jain.

 I have a huge interest in creating web applications with managing all the aspects of it i.e. the frontend(Angular, React), backend(Flask-Rest-API), database(MongoDB, using ORM over SQL, graphql), hosting (gh-pages, aws, Heroku) and managing domain.
 Also, I have experience in creating Flutter applications using firebase as the backend service.